chrissicool/android_prebuilts_android/README.md

 ```
 # Usage

-Prebuilts are only enabled for engineering builds and userdebug builds.
-They are entirely disabled for user builds on purpose.

 On first-time use of the prebuilts system you need to popuate prebuilts.
 These will be used automatically in subsequent runs,
 even after you deleted the entire ```$OUT``` directory.